BilalM04/email-spam-classifier/README.md

    python app.py
    ```
 2. Use the same endpoints as described in the API Interface section, but for local use, the URL root will be `http://127.0.0.1:####/`, where `####` is the port number.

+## Frontend

+The frontend for this project is a web application built using React.js and styled with CSS.
+It allows users to input email messages and receive a classification of whether the email is spam or not.
+The frontend communicates with this backend API to utilize the machine learning model for classification.
+You can explore the frontend application and test its functionality by visiting the hosted site [here](https://bilalm04.github.io/mail-guard/).
+The source code for the frontend is available in a separate repository, which can be found [here](https://github.com/BilalM04/mail-guard).